-Introduces users to a range of examples of new and innovative practice from across the UK and beyond to help support health and social care professionals support people with their mental health and work towards preventing incidences of suicide in their community.
+Our Case Studies library introduces users to a range of examples of best and innovative practice from across the UK and beyond to help support health and social care professionals care for those that struggle with their mental health and are at risk of suicide.

-Workspaces is currently part of a pilot product that will provide space for collaborative working and shared learning for professionals actively involved in suicide prevention.
+Our Workspaces provide spaces for collaborative working and shared learning for professionals actively involved in suicide prevention.
 Workspaces included in our current pilot are for the North West and the East of England regions.

 How were these resources developed?